 Grant Programs Overview

 In support of our research and diversity priorities, our grantmaking approach focuses on funding projects that have the potential to “move the needle” in legal education.
 Measurement and evaluation are essential components for demonstrating the effectiveness and scalability of interventions and are key factors when deciding what grants we make.
-We operate four grant programs to fund research and projects related to legal education and our focus on access, affordability and value, namely: the Legal Education Diversity Pipeline Grant program; the Research and Dissertation Fellows program; the Directed Grant program; the Bar Success Research Grant Program; and, the Unsolicited Grants program.
-These programs have awarded over five million dollars since their inception in 2014.
+We operate five grant programs to fund research and projects related to legal education and our focus on access, affordability and value, namely: the Diversity Pipeline Research Grant program; the Research and Dissertation Fellows program; the Directed Grant program; the Bar Success Research Grant Program; and, the Unsolicited Grants program.
+These programs have awarded over six million dollars since their inception in 2014.

 The Directed Grant Program is a proactive approach to our grantmaking strategy.
 The program supports research and projects that are highly aligned with our most pressing research priorities and strategic goals.
 These projects tend to have the ability to leverage other funding sources in order to have the highest level of impact.
 Applications are allowed only by invitation through direct or targeted requests for proposals from a small group of organizations.

 The Research and Dissertation Fellows Program is a partnership between AccessLex Institute and the Association for Institutional Research.
 The program is designed to promote scholarship on issues related to access, affordability and value of legal education specifically, and graduate and professional education more broadly.
 This grant program awards $50,000 to scholars and $25,000 to doctoral students to support year-long research projects.